Parties must report donations and loans over a certain amount. Limits apply for receiving anonymous donations and overseas donations.

 Parties must keep accurate records of all donations and loans.
 For donations and loans under these amounts, parties must report the total number and amount of them to us in their annual return.

-Parties must report to us when they get more than $30,000 from a single donor or lender within a 12-month period.
+Parties must report to us when they get more than $30,000 from a single lender within a 12-month period.

-Report a loan or donation over $30,000 by downloading the forms at the bottom of this page.
+Report a loan over $30,000 by downloading the form at the bottom of this page.

 The threshold for keeping anonymous and overseas donations